 Note: The Accept content for all requests setting on the administrative console corresponds to the AcceptAllContent attribute in the plugin-cfg.xml file.
-For Version 8, the default for the setting is checked and for the attribute is true.
+Beginning with Version 8.0, the default for the setting is checked and for the attribute is true.
 Before Version 8, the default for the setting is not checked and for the attribute is false.